 - windowing modification calls

-We can achieve most of these operations using the pre-existing packages modkit
+We can achieve most of these operations using the pre-existing packages modkit and samtools.

 For windowing and for measuring mean modification densities across reads,